yaxdotcom/yax.com/content/posts/worklog-may-2020.md

 ## May 10, 2020
 I completed my retrospective and published the worklog.

+## May 11, 2020

+A day for errands in Denpasar

+## May 12, 2020

+A day for errands in Denpasar

+## May 13, 2020

+Moved to a new villa

+## May 14, 2020

+### Learned about Deno and Sourcebit
+Read about Deno (an alternative to Node) and Stackbit’s Sourcebit project.

+## May 15, 2020

+### Learned about Bulma and Hugo
+I took a look at how the “Bulma for Hugo” theme integrates Bulma with Hugo.
+I saw that Bulma CSS can be customized but it requires setting up Node to run a Sass compiler.
+I found a [bulma-start](https://github.com/jgthms/bulma-start) project that provides a simple example.

+## May 16, 2020

+### Installed XCode Command Line Tools
+I wanted to learn about customizing Bulma CSS which requires installation of Node for running a Sass compiler.
+NPM (the Node Package Manager) requires Apple XCode Command Line Tools for compiling native add-on modules for Node (using node-gyp).
+I had the XCode CLT installed but after updating to macOS Catalina, XCode CLT was broken.
+I removed the older version and installed the latest version.
+I got NPM working properly.
+Then I took time to update my article at [install-rails-mac.com](https://install-rails-mac.com/) with what I learned about installing XCode CLT on macOS Catalina.

+## May 17, 2020

+### Learned about customizing Bulma
+I looked at using the [Bulma-Extensions project](https://wikiki.github.io/) to add components to the yax.com website.
+Investigated setting up custom CSS for Bulma with Node.
+I tried setting up the Bulma-Extensions calendar component but got stuck integrating the required JavaScript using Node.
+Realized I didn’t need Bulma custom CSS or JavaScript for the comparison table I’m going to add to the yax.com site.
+So I just spent several days on an unnecessary detour.

+## May 18, 2020

+### Set up a comparison page
+I added a static page to the Hugo project for yax.com.
+Learned how to add an HTML page that incorporates Hugo partials.
+And how to add a menu item for the new page.
+I used a pricing table from the [Bulma-Extensions project](https://wikiki.github.io/) as a base component for the comparison table.
+There’s no content yet for the comparison.
+I’ll do some research and identify what people care about before adding content to the comparison table.

+## May 19, 2020

+### Read about tiny websites
+Read today on Hacker News that [“Tiny websites are great”](https://news.ycombinator.com/item?id=23228904).
+Someone said there’s a need for a service that can:
+* Host static content like Netlify or Neocities
+* Allow you to register a domain
+* Choose a template and enter content with basic markup

+I’d say a choice of templates and on-page editing is more important since one can easily register a domain name and host on Netlify.

+## May 20, 2020

+### Looked at implementing a photo gallery in Mavo
+My friend Dea owns a flower shop in Kuala Lumpur.
+Last year a web developer built a simple website for her using the Encanto Sites website builder.
+Last month she found out the web developer was gone and Encanto Sites was shutting down its hosting service.
+I helped Dea recover her website files and set up the site on Netlify for free hosting.
+This week she told me she wanted to update her gallery of photos of bouquets.
+She wants to make simple updates to her site without learning to use a website builder or hiring a web developer.
+That’s a key pain point I want to address with the Yax project.
+Updating a simple web page should not require hiring a web developer or relying on a proprietary service that can go out of business.
+I took a look at [Mavo](https://mavo.io/), an extension to standard HTML that enables on-page editing of web pages.
+It’s a research project from Lea Verou at the MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL).
+I tinkered with a photo gallery example.
+It’s interesting but I encountered some issues (photos didn’t appear after uploading, perhaps because of some permissions issues).

+## May 21, 2020

+### Implemented an editable website with Mavo
+I decided to explore building website templates that include Mavo for on-page editing so a Yax user will have no need for a website builder application.
+I built a simple website using a [classless CSS stylesheet](https://www.cssbed.com/) and added Mavo.
+Nice!
+Log in using a GitHub account, edit the page in the browser, and versioned changes get saved to a GitHub repository.
+The HTML head data (title and meta tags) can’t be edited from within the browser so I need to find an easy way to customize the template when forking it from GitHub.
+I posted a question to the GitHub API Development and Support Forum to get some guidance (Stack Overflow doesn’t have many answers for questions about the GitHub API).

 [Previous: Worklog for April 2020]({{< ref "/posts/worklog-april-2020.md" >}})